A Blade Because a Blade Is Whole

 A Blade Because a Blade Is Whole is the seventh studio album by English jazz musician Alabaster DePlume.
-It was released on 7 March 2025, by International Anthem.
+It was released on 7 March 2025 by International Anthem.

 Background

 The lead single of the album, "Oh My Actual Days", was released on 22 January 2025.
 It features a music video directed by Rebecca Salvadori.

 Critical reception

-In its review about the album, AllMusic stated that it is "a brave record that confronts pain while embraces it with humility, acceptance, and yes, vulnerability, and brings his spiritual and creative worlds together."
-Pitchfork assigned it a rating of eight out of ten, stating "A Blade is about responsibility to oneself and to others, and the ways in which those responsibilities overlap.
+AllMusic's Thom Jurek stated that it is "a brave record that confronts pain while embraces it with humility, acceptance, and yes, vulnerability, and brings his spiritual and creative worlds together."
+Reviewing the album for Pitchfork, Matthew Blackwell assigned it a rating of eight out of ten, stating "A Blade is about responsibility to oneself and to others, and the ways in which those responsibilities overlap.
 To heal others, you must heal yourself, and to heal yourself, you must confront discomfort."
-The Guardian noted that "At heart, A Blade Because a Blade Is Whole is packed with beautiful music, that seems to affect listeners emotionally far more effectively than the words.
-You could take that as a failing, but it isn’t: after all, that’s what music is for."
-The Quietus referred to it as "a meticulous, focused record that concerns DePlume’s own efforts to heal himself."
-British magazine The Skinny rated it five stars out of five, writing "Like the cover image, the record is a simple yet beautifully executed reminder to reflect, find healing and resist vanity."
+Alexis Petridis of The Guardian noted that "At heart, A Blade Because a Blade Is Whole is packed with beautiful music, that seems to affect listeners emotionally far more effectively than the words.
+You could take that as a failing, but it isn't: after all, that's what music is for."
+Writing in The Quietus, Adam Clarke referred to it as "a meticulous, focused record that concerns DePlume's own efforts to heal himself."
+The Skinnys Vicky Kavanagh rated it five stars out of five, writing "Like the cover image, the record is a simple yet beautifully executed reminder to reflect, find healing and resist vanity."